jtao26/ray-tracer/Readme.md

 ## Build
 The provided file includes a CMake file named CMakeList.txt.

-Recommended CMake version on Windows is v3.13 or higher, as new features of CMake related to Visual Studio are released on that version.
+The recommended CMake version on Windows is v3.13 or higher, as new features of CMake related to Visual Studio are released on that version.
 The version below 3.13 may lead to issues like being unable to set read-in file names using CMake stript.

 ---